ww9/gogo/README.md

 ## Credits

-This is a heavily modified fork from [acoshift/goreload](https://github.com/acoshift/goreload) which itself is a fork from [codegangsta/gin](https://github.com/codegangsta/gin).
-All credits go the their contributors.
+This is a heavily modified fork of [acoshift/goreload](https://github.com/acoshift/goreload) which itself is a fork of [codegangsta/gin](https://github.com/codegangsta/gin).